 Mattress pads are more for comfort and don’t keep moisture from getting into your investment.
-They’re usually just an extra layer of pillowtop cushion you can put on your mattress, underneath the fitted sheet.
+They’re usually just an extra layer of the pillowtop cushion you can put on your mattress, underneath the fitted sheet.
 A mattress protector is a waterproof layer of protection that also goes under the fitted sheet, but shouldn’t alter the feel of your mattress.
 Quality protectors are also hypoallergenic and dust mite proof to help those with allergies.

 Adjustable bases seem expensive.
 Are the benefits worth the cost?

 In my opinion, yes.
 I’m a big fan of adjustable bases and find they can increase the overall feel of a mattress by tenfold.
 They’re especially beneficial if you have:

 - Sleep apnea.
 If this is something that you have been suffering from for a while, it is best to get it sorted, as it can have an impact on your daily life if not treated.
 Considering it could be as easy as looking into something such as Dentist McAllen on Google, you may find that your dentist will be able to give you a number of treatment options that could help you out.

 - Poor circulation